kingyin3613/kingyin3613.github.io/content/coupling.md

 ### Example 1: linear Terzaghi’s 1D consolidation

 The first application of the two-way coupling framework is a famous, classical poromechanics problem: 1D Terzaghi's consolidation.
-A prism of material of length $L = 0.5 m$ and square cross-section $0.1\times0.1$ m$^3$ is initially under zero pressure and zeros strain, then is loaded by a boundary pressure.
+A prism of material of length $L = 0.5$ m and square cross-section $0.1\times0.1$ m$^3$ is initially under zero pressure and zeros strain, then is loaded by a boundary pressure.
 The $x$ axis runs along its longest central axis, the domain begins at
 $x = 0$ m and ends at $x = 0.5$ m.
 The prism is sealed at all boundaries except the front end at $x = 0$ where pressure $p^{*}$ is prescribed at time $t = 0$ and kept constant throughout the simulation.
 The mechanical boundary conditions prescribe zero rotations at all boundaries, zero $x$ displacement at the rear end at $x = 0.5$ m and zero $y$ and $z$ displacements at all rectangular sides.
 Biot coefficient $b = 0.5$ and reference pressure $p_0 = 0$ MPa.
 This is a very typical poroelasticity problem, so linear elastic mechanical behavior is assumed.